hsgwa/CARET_doc/docs/design/software_architecture/caret_analyze.md

 ## records

-In CARET, latency is calculated by join process of tables uniquely defined.
+In CARET, latency is calculated by joining process of tables uniquely defined.
 The records package defines tables with their own join processing.

 See also